 Jonathan Kent's ghostly appearances in Series 10.
 Did he really return from the grave to impart advice?
-Or was he merely an avatar of Jor-El, who recognised that his own tense relationship with his son might prevent him from adhering to his advice, thus choosing A Form You Are Comfortable With as "Jonathan" is the only person he knows Clark will listen to?
+Or was he merely an avatar of Jor-El, who recognized that his own tense relationship with his son might prevent him from adhering to his advice, thus choosing A Form You Are Comfortable With as "Jonathan" is the only person he knows Clark will listen to?